 There are too many gorgeous beaches in Sydney to name, but many of them come with a special bonus, ocean pools.
 Netted or partially closed tide pools perfect for swimming laps in salt water or swimming safely with little ones.

 Without celebrations, it wouldn’t be Sydney.

 Whatever time of year, new arrivals are swept into a calendar of fun and festivities.
-Some highlights are the extravagant exhibitions and parades around Chinese New year, the huge Sydney Mardi Gras and the cerebral Writers Festival.
-Not forgetting the iconic New Year fireworks over the harbour.
+Some highlights are the extravagant exhibitions and parades around Chinese New Year, the huge Sydney Mardi Gras, and the cerebral Writers Festival.
+Not forgetting the iconic New Year fireworks over the harbor.